 Self-hosted

-GrowthBook appears to have several advantages over Abby, particularly in popularity, activity and maturity.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+GrowthBook appears to have several advantages over Abby, particularly in popularity, growth, activity, maturity and licensing.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Typescript, JSX, Next.js.
 However, they differ in their additional technology choices: Abby uses SvelteKit while GrowthBook leverages Bash, Python, SCSS.